noamtamir/good-morning-town/README.md

 In order for this bot to work, you need to add a `config.yml` file at the root.
 There is a `config-template.yml` which you can use to see how this file should look.
 The comments inisde are helpful and it is pretty self-explanatory.
 You MUST set up the Main Room in advance, as well as a private room with each player, in element/whatsapp.
 You need to retreive all user_ids and room_ids and input them into the `config.yml` file.
 All rooms should be unencrypted.

+Runs with `python 3.8.5`
+To run just install all dependecies from `requirements.txt`, and run `python matrix_client.py`

 ## Game Rules
 * When a game is initiated, 2 Murderers and 1 Detective are randomly chosen and secretly assigned to the players.
 The rest of the players are Innocent Civilians.
 All are notified about their role via a private message.
 * The game has three phases, NIGHT: 21:00 - 9:30, DAY: 9:00 - 20:00, and VOTES: 20:00-21:00.